f12345zxcvbnm2/refseq_metadata/README.md

 ```

 ## Files perpared
-Your Refseq ID information one by one in you files, such as:
+Your Refseq ID information should be one by one in you files, such as:

 ```
 GCF_003695465.1